 Today, the word "sustainability" has different definitions, meanings and connotations.
 A lot of focus around sustainability has been on environmental and natural resources.
 When we think about sustainability, and what it means for our company and the important impact we have on society, we turn to the mission that has been laced into the legacy of ManpowerGroup: connecting people with work.
 A legacy built over six decades by just three CEOs in the history of the company, our mission stands for the dignity of work and employment opportunities for everyone.

-In a world, where we're pushing upwards of millions and millions of people unemployed globally, the world needs solutions that are scalable and sustainable globally.
-Those solutions need to be centered around another scarce resource that deserves more attention now than ever before -- talent.
+In a world where millions of people are unemployed globally, we need solutions that are scalable and sustainable.
+Those solutions need to be centered around another scarce resource that deserves more attention now than ever before-talent.